-13. Has the testing laboratory that is responsible for testing plasma and/or urine samples from your racing facility participated in an External Quality Assurance Program in the past 12 months? ☐ Yes ☐ No If YES, • Provide written documentation that such a program has taken place, signed by the Laboratory Director or individual responsible for overseeing the testing facility and giving the number of proficiency samples tested and the target analyte(s) identified in each sample in the most recent year.
-If NO, • Explain why the laboratory has not participated in an external quality assurance program in the past 12 months. • Describe Plans in place for the laboratory to participate in an External Quality Assurance Program in the future.
-14. Does your track have a mechanism in place to communicate with horsemen and practicing veterinarians current medication and testing protocols and, when appropriate, proposed new, regulatory authority-approved changes to medication and testing regulations and protocols? ☐ Yes ☐ No If YES, Describe the mechanism in place to communicate with horsemen and practicing veterinarians at your track current medication and testing protocols and, when appropriate, proposed new, regulatory authority-approved changes to medication and testing regulations and protocols. • If applicable, list member(s) groups represented on your medication communication committee.
-Provide documentation of medication communication committee meetings (i.e. meeting agendas or meeting minutes).
-If NO, • Explain why you do not have a mechanism in place to communicate with horsemen and practicing veterinarians at your track current medication and testing protocols and, when appropriate, proposed new, regulatory authority-approved changes to medication and testing regulations and protocols and provide a Plan for implementing a program in the future.
-Sec curity 1.
-Do you have a detailed Security Plan for your racetrack, barn area and other restricted areas within your enclosure? ☐ Yes ☐ No If YES, Provide written documentation of the Security Plan at your racetrack, signed by the Head of Security at your racetrack.
-If NO, • Explain why you do not have a detailed Security Plan for your racetrack, barn area and other restricted areas within your enclosure and describe your Plan for implementing one in the future.
+13. Has the testing laboratory that is responsible for testing plasma and/or urine samples from your racing facility participated in an External Quality Assurance Program in the past 12 months?

+• Provide written documentation that such a program has taken place, signed by the Laboratory Director or individual responsible for overseeing the testing facility and giving the number of proficiency samples tested and the target analyte(s) identified in each sample in the most recent year.

+- Explain why the laboratory has not participated in an external quality assurance program in the past 12 months. - Describe Plans in place for the laboratory to participate in an External Quality Assurance Program in the future.

+14. Does your track have a mechanism in place to communicate with horsemen and practicing veterinarians current medication and testing protocols and, when appropriate, proposed new, regulatory authority-approved changes to medication and testing regulations and protocols?

+- Describe the mechanism in place to communicate with horsemen and practicing veterinarians at your track current medication and testing protocols and, when appropriate, proposed new, regulatory authority-approved changes to medication and testing regulations and protocols. - If applicable, list member(s) groups represented on your medication communication committee.

+• Provide documentation of medication communication committee meetings (i.e. meeting agendas or meeting minutes).

+• Explain why you do not have a mechanism in place to communicate with horsemen and practicing veterinarians at your track current medication and testing protocols and, when appropriate, proposed new, regulatory authority-approved changes to medication and testing regulations and protocols and provide a Plan for implementing a program in the future.

-E.
+E. Security